White Ebony

-The White Ebony is a collection of short stories by the Syrian writer Hanna Mina, published in 1976.
+White Ebony is a collection of short stories by the Syrian writer Hanna Mina, published in Arabic in 1976.

-about the novel
+Description

-It is a collection of stories, published in Syrian and Lebanese newspapers and magazines, dating back to after 1969, except for the two stories “Al-Nar” 1949, and “The Oak Ember” 1956, which he collected in a book.
+This collection of stories was first published in Syrian and Lebanese newspapers and magazines, dating back to after 1969, except for the two stories “Al-Nar” 1949, and “The Oak Ember” 1956, which Mina first published in this book.

 The collection consists of ten stories: